21st-dev/phion/templates/vite-react/README.md

-# 🚀 Shipvibes React Project
+# 🚀 Vybcel React Project

-Welcome to your new Shipvibes project!
+Welcome to your new Vybcel project!
 This template includes everything you need to build modern React applications with automatic cloud sync and deployment.

 ## ✨ What's Included